reidliujun/svc/README.md

 # Client
+###svc_mc
 Client uses the [Multi-Core SVC Decoder on Android](http://nmsl.cs.nthu.edu.tw/index.php/component/content/article/81-projects/101-multi-core-svc-decoder-on-android) project which based on Android NDK.
 After test, the project requries the linux gcc compiler, and I recommend to use linux as the development system.
 Run the following command to build the project:

 	cd to /svc/client/svc_mc
 	<NDK path>/ndk-build
 Inside of the applicaiton code, it uses hard code method now.
 Therefore, the path of the video file to be played has to be defined inside of PC.c --> streamFromHttp, and Main.java --> curFilePath.

+###svc_dash
+Client is based on python script running on Linux system.
+Details of the usage of the client is described in 'client/svc_dash/README.md'

 #Mplayer
 ###Install